Quick answer

 Understanding these laws is crucial for ensuring that funeral wishes are respected and carried out in accordance with legal requirements.

-By including clear and specific funeral wishes in a will and ensuring that executors are aware of their responsibilities, individuals can help guarantee that their funeral is conducted according to their preferences.
+By including clear and specific funeral wishes in a will and ensuring that executors are aware of their responsibilities, individuals can help expected that their funeral is conducted according to their preferences.

 Differences Between Wishes and Instructions